 Something else to consider is the fact that it takes time before a will goes through the probate process.
 Until that process is completed, the pet will not be given to your chosen caregiver.
 So, there is no way to provide for your pet’s care during that time.
 Also, a will does not provide any protection for your pet in the event you become incapacitated.
 Wills are only effective upon your death.
 However, a pet trust or pet agreement can take effect upon your incapacity, so your pet will be protected.
 Even though there are some aspects of a will that do not make it the best option for pet planning, they can still be used in conjunction with a pet trust or a pet protection agreement.

-If you have questions regarding pet provisions in wills, or any other pet estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding pet provisions in wills, or any other pet estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018